 Asbestos exposure to Coast Guard members comes from the fact that manufacturers used the substance liberally throughout much of the 20th century.
 Notably, there was some concern about the dangers of asbestos as far back as World War II.
 However, because of the pressing threat of fires on ships, builders ignored the concerns because of the substances’ benefits.
 As a result, gaskets, boiler room equipment, pumps, turbines, electrical insulation, pipes, and plumbing all contained the product.
-Asbestos fiber was even woven through the ropes used throughout ships.
-Ships weren’t the only place where exposure occurred, housing structures and buildings around Coast Guard bases also contained the substance.
+Ship ropes contain asbestos fibers.
+However, ships weren’t the only place of asbestos exposure.
+The military used asbestos to build housing structures and buildings around Coast Guard bases.

 In recent years, the Coast Guard has taken extra steps to protect its members from asbestos exposure.
 For example, members moving into any structure built before 1981, they must sign a Disclosure of Environmental Health Hazards in Coast Guard Housing contract.

-- How long do you have to be exposed to asbestos to get mesothelioma?
+- How long does asbestos exposure need to occur before mesothelioma develops?
 There is no magic number when it comes to exposure.
 However, research shows that prolonged or consistent exposure to the toxic substance may lead to mesothelioma.

 - Is there a way to treat asbestos exposure?
-No, unfortunately, there is no way to treat someone already exposed to the toxic substance.
+No, unfortunately.
 Fibers are extremely difficult to remove from the body and no known medical procedure is available to remedy the situation.
 The best treatment for exposure is prevention.